 The MG training program is demanding and intensive.
 Formal classroom work constitutes more than 50 percent of the 80-hour training period.
 Subjects include basic botany, soils, fertilizers, vegetables, entomology, citrus, turf grasses, use of and alternatives to chemicals, pest control, ornamentals, diseases and related topics.
 All information is based on knowledge and research from the University of Florida.

 Each weekly session is a minimum of six hours.
 Part of the day is spent doing practical, hands-on activities related to the theory presented.
 The registration fee includes a training manual and other supplies for the 10-week course.

-The source of information for the Florida gardener is available in both HTML (web page) and PDF format.
+This is THE source of information for the Florida gardener.
+The entire document is available in HTML and PDF versions.

 This is the source of information for the Florida gardener.